 More edges mean more human access, higher poaching risk, and more vehicle collisions.
 We see prey species shifting behaviour or declining in fragmented patches.
 This disruption weakens the natural checks and balances that a healthy Bengal tiger population helps maintain.

-Habit loss affects people as well as wildlife.
+Habitat loss affects people as well as wildlife.
 Intact forests and mangroves provide flood protection and water purification.
 Local fisheries, rice paddies, and drinking-water sources can suffer from degraded upstream forests and wetland loss.

 When wild prey declines, tigers and other carnivores sometimes take livestock.
 This raises economic losses for families and fuels resentment toward conservation efforts.
 The question “What would the world lose if Bengal tigers went extinct?” becomes clearer when we include human well-being in the picture.